-Peek-A-Boo420_420 loves dogs and is interested in rare and restricted breeds.
+The author loves dogs and is interested in rare and restricted breeds.

-Breed-specific legislation are the laws that restrict or ban certain dog breeds.
+Breed-specific legislation is the laws that restrict or ban certain dog breeds.
 Some states in the United States do not have any breed-specific restrictions or bans, but others do.
 Currently, there are 75 breeds of dog that are banned or restricted somewhere in the United States.
 For a complete list, see below.

 The list was compiled by the Responsible Dog Owners of the Western States, a not-for-profit group that promotes responsible care, ownership, and treatment of dogs.

-Note: The breeds on this list are only restricted in some counties or states in the U.S. None of these breeds is restricted or banned in all states.
+Note: The breeds on this list are only restricted in some counties or states in the U.S. None of these breeds are restricted or banned in all states.
 In fact, some states do not have restrictions or bans on any specific breeds at all.
 More specific information about bans or restrictions in individual states and counties is available on Wikipedia.